dylanmooney62/laravel-blog/content/blog/deleting-posts.md

 As deleting a post is destructive and permanent, a good UI/UX will implement error prevention allow the user to back track on their decision.

-For this I want to implement a modal to would appear every time the user clicked the delete button.
-For this I used minimal Alpine.js framework laravel provides out of the box
+For this I want to implement a modal that will appear every time the user clicks the delete button.

+For this I used the minimal Alpine.js framework laravel provides out of the box

-First I created the markup for the modal
+First, I created the markup for the modal:

 ```html
 <div id="modal" class="modal" :class="show && 'modal-open'" :show="show">